-Believed to be the largest research programme of its kind, the programme will include in-depth scientific research and monitoring in a real-time environment, widely recognised as vital building knowledge in the offshore wind sector.
+Believed to be the largest research programme of its kind, the programme will include in-depth scientific research and monitoring in a real-time environment, widely recognised as vital in building knowledge of the offshore wind sector.

 A scientific panel, made up of specialists in the field, is advising on the allocation of the fund following a call to scientists to apply for funding to study the environment around the 11-turbine scheme.

 The allocated €3million budget for dedicated scientific research will be half funded by the European Union.